MAGA Stars Now Calling Out Trump: Here's Who, Why

 Conservative influencer Candace Owens followed, opening her YouTube show with a prediction that the Epstein scandal could become the “terminal cancer” of the MAGA movement.
 She accused Trump of “gaslighting the public,” adding, “It seems like you think your base is stupid.”

 The backlash then leapt from media studios to Capitol Hill.
-Firebrand Rep. Marjorie Taylor Greene (R-Ga.) blasted GOP leadership on X Tuesday, July 15 for blocking both the public release of the Epstein files and her bid to halt additional US munitions for Ukraine.
+Firebrand Republican Rep. Marjorie Taylor Greene of Georgia blasted GOP leadership on X Tuesday, July 15 for blocking both the public release of the Epstein files and her bid to halt additional US munitions for Ukraine.

 “MAGA delivered the majority … but now the neocons and establishment Republicans have hijacked MAGA!!” she wrote.